 Students who have completed the Camosun College two-year diploma program may access this degree program through a block transfer of the diploma.
-The B.Comm. degree program is organized on a quarter systems which condenses the third and fourth year curriculum into one calendar year.
+The B.Comm. degree program is organized on a quarter systems which condenses the Year 3 and Year 4 curriculum into one calendar year.
 Each quarter consists of ten weeks of instruction, followed by a two week period of project completion/examination.
 This format provides students with multiple entry and exit points in their degree program.
 Long breaks in traditional programs are eliminated, greater flexibility in programming is achieved, and students' savings are maximized.

-For further information, please contact the office of the Registrar, Royal Roads University, at 250-391-2505, or, toll-free at 1-800-788-8028.
+For further information, please contact the office of the Registrar, Royal Roads University, at 250-391-2600 ext 4862, or, toll-free at 1-800-788-8028.